loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 would permit the language to interact with software outside.
 A prime example of this would be libraries written in other languages, or even libraries writen in #ln.
-Just like system calls, FFI is currently used under the hood for printing and the likes using LIBC, but this is not exposed to a user of the language.
+Just like system calls, FFI is currently used under the hood for printing and the likes using libc, but this is not exposed to a user of the language.

 === Exponentionals